 Centralized Public Grievance Redress And Monitoring System (CPGRAMS) is an online web-enabled system developed by NIC, in association with the Directorate of Public Grievances (DPG) and Department of Administrative Reforms and Public Grievances (DARPG).

-For aspirants preparing for the Civil Services exam, the CPGRAMS is an important topic to be prepared for the upcoming exams.
+For aspirants preparing for the IAS exam, the CPGRAMS is an important topic to be prepared for the upcoming exams.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!